ZairiAimenDz/Custom-Command-Man-Page/README.md

 ## Where to Put

-Look For It In One Of These Folders :
+You Can Put It Inside One Of These Folders:
 ```

 MANPATH /usr/man